Longfinned Triplefin

 park

-Habitat Shallow marine environments, specifically silty reefs, rocky shorelines, and semi-sheltered harbors and estuaries.
+Habitat Shallow marine environments, specifically silty reefs, rocky shorelines, and sheltered harbors.

 Behavior